 Flatwoods is referred to as a "bedroom community" not having any large employer within the City.
-Many of our residents work at CSX Railroad, AK Steel, Marathon Oil, Kings Daughters Medical Center, or Our Lady of Bellefonte Hospital.
+Many residents work at CSX Railroad, Marathon Oil, and Kings Daughters Medical Center.
 There are three institutions of higher education located within 20-30 minutes of Flatwoods.
 The Ohio University Southern Campus, Marshall University, and Ashland Community & Technical College.
 Greenbo State Park is located within 25 minutes of Flatwoods.

-    Our most notable citizen is country singer Billy Ray Cyrus.
+Our most notable citizen is country music singer/songwriter/actor Billy Ray Cyrus.

 ALERTS / MESSAGE CENTER